Page Updated:

 Having LASIK takes about 10 minutes.
 Many patients are given a mild sedative like Valium to relax before surgery begins.
 You’ll then receive numbing eye drops to prevent you from feeling anything.

-Your eye will be gently cleaned and then held open using a speculum to keep your eyelids open.
+Your eye will be gently cleaned and then held open using a speculum.
 Your LASIK surgeon will then ready Diagnostic Eye Center’s state-of-the-art laser system, the WaveLight FS200 Femtosecond Laser, which creates the corneal flap, followed by the WaveLight EX500 Excimer Laser to perform the treatment.

 Our experienced LASIK surgeons are committed to providing the very best technology to their patients and take pride in having the most advanced lasers available for LASIK.
 A computer directs the laser based on measurements taken during your LASIK consultation and final measurements from the day of your LASIK procedure.